 Like many U.S. manufacturers today, the automotive industry faces a massive talent shortage, largely due to technology.
 As Industry 4.0 gathers steam, the demand for traditional assembly line skills has declined, replaced by a fast-growing demand for more tech-savvy talent.

-To learn more about MSI, please visit this page, or contact us via form below.
+To learn more about MSI, contact us via form below.

 As many know, these workers are already in short supply – in virtually all other manufacturing sectors, as well as the tech industry – although the automotive industry is among the hardest hit.